Birding Tour Cuba: Endemics and Culture in Paradise

 Bee Hummingbird; the world’s smallest bird species (photo Daniel Orozco)!

-This is a tour in which we aim to find all of Cuba’s realistic avian endemics, a host of wider Caribbean endemics, and finally a bunch of north American migrants (like a stack of brightly colored wood warblers), while also having time to snorkel during the heat of the day when not birding, to see the amazing architecture not only of Cuba’s capital but also of Camagüey and other towns, and of course to enjoy the old American cars and the general atmosphere of this tropical paradise.
+On this Cuban birding tour we aim to find all of Cuba’s realistic avian endemics, a host of wider Caribbean endemics, and finally a bunch of North American migrants (like a stack of brightly colored wood warblers), while also having time to snorkel during the heat of the day, see the amazing architecture, not only of Cuba’s capital, but also of Camagüey and other towns, and of course to enjoy the old American cars and the general atmosphere of this tropical paradise.
 It’s quite an easy tour, in which we find the birds we need without too much trouble (except for a couple of them, such as the quail-doves, which can require persistence).

-With much anticipation, we then proceed to Cuba’s famous Zapata Swamp, one of the richest single sites throughout the West Indies, which continues across much of the western two thirds of this island, which is widely regarded as the last bastion of communism in the world but is now gradually becoming slightly more liberalized.
-We will have good chances of finding all of Cuba’s endemics, with the exception of the near-mythical Zapata Rail which requires a trip of near-expedition proportions for any chance of seeing it, and the rare Cuban Kite in the far east of the island.
+With much anticipation, we then proceed to Cuba’s famous Zapata Swamp, one of the richest sites throughout the West Indies, which continues across much of the western two thirds of this island, which is widely regarded as the last bastion of communism in the world but is now gradually becoming slightly more liberalized.
+We will have good chances of finding all of Cuba’s endemics, except for the near-mythical Zapata Rail which requires a trip of near-expedition proportions for any chance of seeing it, and the rare Cuban Kite in the far east of the island.

-This trip can easily be combined with our following Complete Dominican Republic tour and, following that, with our The Best of Complete Jamaica tour for a very comprehensive birding experience in the Caribbean.
+This trip can easily be combined with our The Best of Complete Jamaica birding tour which runs before this Cuba tour, for a very comprehensive birding experience in the Caribbean.

 Itinerary (12 days/11 nights)

 Day 1.
-Arrival in Cuba and enjoy Havana
+Arrival in Cuba and sightseeing in Havana

 This is a travel day and you can arrive any time.
 You’ll be met at the airport and transferred to your hotel in the historic old town part of Havana.
 You can explore on foot, either on your own or with our guide, whatever you prefer.